peteroupc/peteroupc.github.io/suppcolor.md

 - "7": Reverse the meaning of "foreground" and "background" in the following text.
 - "8": Hide text while still taking up space.
 - "21", "22", "23", "24", "27", "28": Turns off the feature mentioned earlier in "1", "2", "3", "4", "7", or "8", respectively.
-- "3" followed by one of the _color numbers_ below: Dimmer foreground color.
+- "3" followed by one of the _color numbers_ below: Dimmer version of foreground color.
-- "4" followed by color number: Dimmer background color.
+- "4" followed by color number: Dimmer version of background color.
-- "9" followed by color number: Brighter foreground color.
+- "9" followed by color number: Brighter version of foreground color.
-- "10" followed by color number: Brighter background color.
+- "10" followed by color number: Brighter version of background color.

 The _color number_ is one of the following: "0" (black), "1" (red), "2" (green), "3" (yellow), "4" (blue), "5" (magenta), "6" (cyan), or "7" (white).
 Note that not all terminals or terminal emulators support all the SGR codes given here, and that the exact colors named by each color number can vary with the implementation.